SaaS SEO Guide

 So far, we’ve expounded the virtues of robust SEO.
 That’s not to say, however, that you should shun all other acquisition strategies.
 You need a well-rounded plan to find, qualify, nurture, and convert leads.
 The beauty of an SEO campaign is that it can be the pivot around which such a plan is built.

-Boosting organic traffic feeds into and supports your other acquisition and marketing efforts.
+Boosting organic traffic feeds into and supports your other acquisition and SaaS marketing SEO efforts.
 More site visitors means more chance of capturing email addresses.
 That will improve the results of your email marketing.

 The high-quality content you produce as part of your SEO efforts, too, can be multi-functional.
 A great blog post is something your digital marketing team can share with your social media followers.
 A highly optimized product page, meanwhile, will aid your conversion rate optimization (CRO) as well as your SEO.